-- The natural world, on the other hand, is one of infinite varieties and complexities, a multidimensional world - no straight lines or completely regular shapes, which do not happen in sequences, but all together; - a world where even empty space has amazing structure - we are faced with the same kind of problem as the cartographer who tries to convert the curved face of the Earth with a sequence of plane maps - Werner Heisenberg: every word or concept, clear as it may seem to be, has only a limited range of applicability. - Because our representation of reality, the NOW that we experience, we tend to be the reality with its abstraction of the second s
+- The natural world, on the other hand, is one of infinite varieties and complexities, a multidimensional world - no straight lines or completely regular shapes, which do not happen in sequences, but all together; - a world where even empty space has amazing structure - we are faced with the same kind of problem as the cartographer who tries to convert the curved face of the Earth with a sequence of plane maps - Werner Heisenberg: every word or concept, clear as it may seem to be, has only a limited range of applicability. - · Because our representation of reality, the NOW that we experience, we tend to confuse the reality with its abstraction

-- It is one of the main aims of Eastern mysticism to rid us of this confusion. - Zen Buddhists say that a finger is needed to point at the moon, but that we should not trouble ourselves with the finger once the moon is recognized. - The Taoist sage Chuang Tzu wrote - Fishing baskets are employed to catch fish, but when the fish are caught, the men forget the baskets; snares are employed to catch hares, but when the hares are caught, men forget the snares. - Words are employed to convey ideas but when the ideas are grasped, men forget the words.

-The semanticist Alfred Korzybski made exactly the same point with his slogan: The map is not the territory.
+- It is one of the main aims of Eastern mysticism to rid us of this confusion. - Zen Buddhists say that a finger is needed to point at the moon, but that we should not trouble ourselves with the finger once the moon is recognized. - The Taoist sage Chuang Tzu wrote - Fishing baskets are employed to catch fish, but when the fish are caught, the men forget the baskets; snares are employed to catch hares, but when the hares are caught, men forget the snares. - Words are employed to convey ideas but when the ideas are grasped, men forget the words. - The semanticist Alfred Korzybski made exactly the same point with his slogan: The map is not the territory.

-10/28/2020 The map is not the territory.

-Art and Beligion Meet?